Mount Sicker: copper, gold, silver, zinc prospect near Duncan, BC

 .

-• Previous operations on Mount Sicker include Lenora, Richard III, Tyee, Victoria and Twin J mines (1895-1945)
+• Previous operations on Mount Sicker include Lenora, Richard III, Tyee, Victoria and Twin J mines (1895-1945) – this work has left behind massive amounts of waste rock

 MOUNT SICKER